0xAtelerix/docs/technology.md

 Pelagos’ approach increases system resilience by pooling validators across multiple chains and staking models.
 While restaking introduces shared risks—like slashing exposure cascading across chains—it also significantly raises the cost of attacking any single Appchain, since attackers must overcome the economic weight of the entire restaked network.

-Pelagos security relies on robust tokens and substantial stakes rather than a single native token — removing the requirement to trust in a single chain’s token stability.
+Pelagos security relies on robust tokens and substantial stakes rather than a single native token &mdash; removing the requirement to trust in a single chain’s token stability.
 By combining restaking from Ethereum, Bitcoin, Solana, and TON, Pelagos leverages an aggregate security stake far exceeding individual L1s.

 Pelagos' Autonomous Verifiable Services (AVS) delegates tasks to restakers, such as: